phalcon-orphanage/docs-internals/index.rst

 Welcome to Phalcon Internals
 ============================

 Phalcon is not a traditional framework, it's written as an C extension for PHP to provide high performance.
 The purpose of this document is to explain how it is built internally.
-If you're interested in helping to improve Phalcon, or simply understand how it works, this is the information you need.
+If you're interested in helping improve Phalcon, or simply understand how it works, this is the information you need.

 Other formats
 -------------